martinabrle/aks-java-demo/docs/aks-github-actions.md

 * Run the infrastructure deployment by running *Actions->98-Infra* manually; this action is defined in ```./aks-java-demo/.github/workflows/98-infra.yml```
 * Generate releases for all apps and microservices by running *Actions->70-continuous-integration-delivery.yml* manually; this action is defined in ```./aks-java-demo/.github/workflows/70-continuous-integration-delivery.yml```
 * Open the apps' URLs - to be found in App Gateway (```https://${TODO}.TODO/```) - in the browser and test it by creating and reviewing tasks in the todo app and by adding and reviewing vets and visits in the pet clinic app
-* Delete created resources by deleting all automatically created resource groups from Azure Portal.
+* Delete created resources by deleting all newly created resource groups from Azure Portal.
 This will remove resources created.